Wolf-Pack-Clan/orbix/README.md

 </br>

 Arch Linux based distros are also supported but currently there are no packages.
 You can download binary files from the [release page](https://github.com/Wolf-Pack-Clan/orbix/releases).

+### Notes
+Orbix relies on timezone to set location in cfg.
+So, it may not work in chroot if timezone is not set.